This article gives a brief overview of blood, blood cells and how they work.

 - Certain allergies can cause an eosinophilia.

-- Leukocytosis in the number of white blood cells.
+- Leukaemia is a type of blood cancer where there is a large number of abnormal blood cells, usually white blood cells.
 The type of leukaemia depends on the type of white cell affected.

 - Too few platelets, which is called thrombocytopenia.
 This may make you bruise or bleed easily.
 There are various causes.